 Step 10: Closing

 On the day of the closing, you and Keith will do a final walk-thru of your new vacation home before the actual closing making sure that everything is as is specified in the contract.
 Keith will then accompany you to the closing (probably at the title company).
-There should be no surprises because you have been in total control of every step leading up to the close.
-You will sign all documents and present your cashier’s check.
+There should be no surprises at the closing because you have been in total control of every step leading up to the close.
+You will sign all documents and present your cashier’s check (if funds have not already been wired).
 Congratulations!

 Be in TOTAL CONTROL.
 Let Keith help you with your vacation home purchase.